Umbraco Cloud

 If your Cloud project is running legacy Umbraco (version 7 or 8), you will need to follow an approach specific to those versions.

-Find the steps you need in the Manual upgrades for legacy Umbraco section.
+Find the steps you need in the section.

 To get the latest version of Umbraco you will need to upgrade the site using NuGet.